hfoley/lakehouse/03 Build Pipelines/readme.md

 Run the query as is and view the results.

 Update the select statement from "TOP 100 *" to DISTINCT(Animal) so we see which animals were extracted.
-Keep this query as it and we'll come back to later.
+Keep this query as it and we'll come back to later by publishing changes to Synapse.

 ![alt text](https://github.com/hfoley/EDU/blob/master/images/lakehouse/createpipeline.jpg?raw=true)